-While this algorithm works well for artificial images, for real world examples with noise and other small artifacts, results can be greatly improved by some simple preand postprocessing steps:
+While this algorithm works well for artificial images, for real world examples with noise and other small artifacts, results can be greatly improved by some simple pre- and postprocessing steps.
+Usually images are

-- Preprocessing is done with a Gaussian filter which smooths the image to remove artifacts. - Postprocessing is done by merging small components to its neighboring component.
+- preprocessed by a Gaussian filter, which smooths the image to remove artifacts, especially on the borders, and - postprocessed by merging small components to its neighboring component.
 The minimum component size m can be adjusted.